hobbo91/BetterBright/README.md

 ## Known issues

-- **The OSD reaches the vast majority of games now**, including ones the original method couldn't (GTA: LCS, Silent Hill.etc).
-If a specific title still hides or flickers the overlay, try `osd_draw_mode=1`.
-Brightness control itself should work regardless.
+- **The OSD reaches the vast majority of games now**, but there are still some exceptions, e.g. LEGO Batman.
+- Setting a backlight higher than the firmware max (e.g. 99) will restore to the fw max (e.g. 84) when waking from sleep.
 - If something external changes the backlight in a way the plugin doesn't catch, just press the Display button (or your combo) to re-apply your level.